stolostron/rhacm-docs/manage_applications/managing_channels.md

 # Creating and managing channels

 Create and use channels when you need to improve the continuous integration and delivery capabilities for creating and managing your Red Hat Advanced Cluster Management for Kubernetes applications.
 Channels are custom resource definitions that can help you streamline deployments and separate cluster access.
-{:shortdesc}
+Samples for all resources, including channels, are located in the [Application resource samples](app_resource_samples.md) documentation.

+Learn more about channels, then see the following tasks:

+  - Create a channel
+  - Update a channel
+  - Delete a channel
+  - Managing deployments with channels
+  - Channel status and synchronization

 Channels (`channel.apps.open-cluster-management.io`) define a namespace within the hub cluster and point to a physical place where resources are stored for deployment.
 There are four types of channels.
 Each channel differs based on the type of source location where resources are stored: